-help and hope for everyone: individuals or parents, ages 9 to 99
+help and hope for parents with children, ages 9 to 15

 View Jan Kuyper Erland's LinkedIn profileView Jan Kuyper Erland's profile

-Jan is currently teacher certified in the state of Kansas, a published author and researcher, has a master's degree in Special Education from the University of Kansas, stays enrolled in university coursework to remain current, and has taught in seven public school districts in four states.
-She has also measured, evaluated, and instructed over 2500 students privately, ages 9 to adult.
+She has taught in seven public school districts in four states, and has also measured, evaluated, and instructed over 2500 students privately, ages 9 to adult.
 Plus - raised three children to highly successful career heights.
+See our companion website: www.memexspan.com Mem-ExSpan - Evidence-Based Instruction for High Academic Achievement

 For Understanding Virtual Learning, and helping parents beat dyslexia, or any other learning problems, I recommend the 2009 book: "Virtual Schools: A Guide to Optimizing Your Child's Education." by Kanna, Gilles, and Culver, New York: Macmillan